rajadain/astro.tuhinanshu.com/src/content/blog/2023-10-30-monkeys-slaw.md

 ### Prompt

-The featured image was generated using OpenAI's DALL-E 2, with the prompt:
+The featured image was generated using OpenAI’s DALL-E 2, with the prompt:

 > a Dr Seuss like illustration of an open fridge with fish, jam, milk, bread, cheese, and ice cream in it